Federal

 • 26 states have signed onto the lawsuits.

 In addition to the 26 states, one school district, two students, and five conservative advocacy organizations have signed onto the legal challenges.
-The 14 states where the rule is on hold—Alaska, Idaho, Indiana, Kansas, Kentucky, Louisiana, Mississippi, Montana, Ohio, Tennessee, Utah, Virginia, West Virginia, and Wyoming—are the states that signed onto the three lawsuits so far in which judges have issued injunction orders temporarily blocking the rule while the cases play out in court.
+All eight of the lawsuits filed resulted in injunctions putting the rule on hold in the states mounting legal challenges in time for the Aug.
+1 effective date of the new regulations.
+The injunctions temporarily block the rule while the cases play out in court.

-The rule is also blocked from taking effect in any school attended by a child of a member of Moms for Liberty, a conservative organization active in school board politics with chapters in at least one county in every state except for Utah and Vermont, and at any school attended by members of the Young America’s Foundation, an organization for young conservatives largely at colleges and universities.
+The rule is also blocked from taking effect at any school attended by a child of a member of Moms for Liberty, a conservative organization active in school board politics, or at any school attended by members of the Young America’s Foundation, an organization for young conservatives largely at colleges and universities, and Female Athletes United, a conservative advocacy organization.
+In total, that means the rule is blocked from taking effect in over 400 K-12 schools in 44 states and the District of Columbia, including liberal-leaning states that haven’t signed onto lawsuits against the rule like California, Colorado, and Massachusetts.

 The lawsuits all take issue with the Education Department’s decision to expand the scope of sex discrimination to include “gender identity.”
 They argue that “gender identity” is too vague a term to be included in regulation.
 The lawsuits argue the Education Department is forcing some students and staff to go against their beliefs by allowing transgender and nonbinary students to use bathrooms and locker rooms that align with their gender identity.